Grandfather's Clock: Rules

 The object of the game is to distribute the cards to the foundations to the point that the top cards of the foundations show the correct numbers on the clock face.
 Queens are assigned a value of twelve, and Jacks a value of eleven.

 Each foundation should be built up by suit until the card with the correct corresponding number on the clock face is placed.
 The cards on the tableau are built down regardless of suit.
 Only the top cards of each column are available for play.
 Only one card can be moved at a time and any space that occurs may be filled with any available card.

-The game ends either with all cards are put into the foundations with the clock face showing the correct numbers, or when no cards in the tableau can be moved.
+The game ends either when all cards are put into the foundations with the clock face showing the correct numbers, or when no cards in the tableau can be moved.

 Variations

 Big Ben (sometimes called Clock) is a closely related game with similar game-play, but played with two decks.